django-import-export/django-import-export/docs/advanced_usage.rst

   1. The field will be ignored during import.

-  2. The field can be exported if the Resource attribute name ('published_field') relates to a field on the associated model.
+  2. The field will be present during export, but will have an empty value unless a :ref:`dehydrate<advanced_data_manipulation_on_export>` method is defined.

 If using the ``fields`` attribute to :ref:`declare fields<field_declaration>` then the declared resource attribute name must appear in the ``fields`` list::